 Fabric and Stabilizer

 You’ll need the fabric, and also some kind of stabilizer.
 What’s that all about?
 Well, it’s a long story, but the basics are this: fabric stretches and gathers, right?
 As the machine is moving, the fabric is pulled and pushed and smashed.
-Then the thread goes through the fabric, but that isn’t making a hole: it is just pushing fibers of the fabric out of the way so the stitch can go through.
+Then the thread goes through the fabric, but that isn’t just making a hole: It is pushing fibers of the fabric out of the way so the stitch can go through.
 Those fibers of the fabric have been pushed around in different directions.
 It’s chaos.
-Stabilizer is a paper-like substance (NOT PAPER, NOT A COFFEE FILTER) that doesn’t let itself get pushed around.
-It attaches to the fabric or simply sits behind it, helping keep the fabric supported.
-The stitches anchor to it, not the fabric.
+Stabilizer does not let itself get pushed around.

 There are several kinds of stabilizer.
 You’ll learn about those as we go, but start with a tear-away, medium weight.
 Your friendly sewing store clerk will be able to help you locate this.
 That’s ‘tear’ as in, ‘to rip’, not ‘to cry’, although sometimes, that happens too.
 Why tear-away?
 Simply, it is the most-often used stabilizer in hobby embroidery.
 The idea of its use is that it supports the fabric, which has been tortured out of shape by the embroidery.
 Once you have finished sewing, you tear off the part of the stabilizer that sits outside the edge of the embroidery, leaving the stabilizer trapped between the bobbin stitches and the fabric, where no one can see or feel it against their skin.